liujians/creater/README-en.md

 or

-> creater new hello --simple
+> creater new hello.vue --simple

 We can see more parameters to [here](#configuration file)